Gingivectomy And Gum Contouring Explained

 - Follow clinic instructions on eating and oral hygiene

-- Avoid smoking and nicotine if advised, as they can impair gum healing
+- Avoid smoking and nicotine if advised because they can affect gum healing

-- Discuss any history of bleeding issues or prior gum treatment
+- Discuss any history of bleeding issues or previous gum treatment

-The schedule depends on how many teeth are treated and whether your Gingivectomy is combined with other procedures.
-Your clinic should confirm a tailored plan before booking flights.
+The schedule depends on how many teeth are treated and whether gingivectomy is combined with other procedures.
+Your clinic should confirm a tailored plan before flights are booked.

 Example Travel Plan

-- Day 1: In person exam, measurements, photos and Gum Contouring or gingivectomy
+- Day 1: In-person examination, measurements, photos and gum contouring or gingivectomy

-- Day 2 to 3: Healing check, hygiene review and reassurance on symptoms
+- Day 2 to 3: Healing check, hygiene review and symptom guidance

-- Day 5 to 7: Second check if needed, bite and aesthetics review if combined with restorative work
+- Day 5 to 7: Second check if needed, with bite and aesthetic review if combined with restorative work

 - Fly home: After the clinic confirms bleeding is controlled and healing is progressing as expected

-Healing after Gum Reshaping happens in phases.
-Your timeline depends on the extent of treatment, gum health and your aftercare routine.
+Healing after gum reshaping happens in stages.
+Your timeline depends on the extent of treatment, gum health and how closely aftercare instructions are followed.

 First 48 Hours

-Mild bleeding or oozing can occur early on, along with tenderness and swelling.
+Mild bleeding or oozing can occur early, along with tenderness and swelling.
 Soft foods and careful oral hygiene are often recommended.

 First Week

-Soreness usually improves gradually.
+Soreness often improves gradually.
 The gums may look uneven during early healing and may appear lighter or redder as the tissue recovers.

 Two To Four Weeks

-Gum tissue typically becomes more stable.
-If Gum Contouring was done for aesthetics, the final appearance can continue to refine as swelling fully settles.
+Gum tissue usually becomes more stable.
+If gum contouring was performed for aesthetic reasons, the appearance can continue to refine as swelling settles.

 One To Two Months

-Healing generally matures, but timelines vary.
-Your clinician may advise waiting before certain cosmetic dental work if tissues need more time to stabilize.
+Healing generally matures over time, but timelines vary.
+Your clinician may advise waiting before certain cosmetic dental work if tissues need longer to stabilize.

-Aftercare helps protect healing gums and supports an even result after gingival contouring surgery.
+Aftercare helps protect healing gums and supports a more stable gumline after gingival contouring.

 - Follow clinic instructions on brushing and flossing around the treated area